photon1503/az-native/demos/08-dapr/01-dapr-intro/readme.md

 # Dapr Environment Setup, Tooling & State Management

-This sample introduces on how to code & debug a Dapr based microservices and deploy it to Azure Container Apps.
+This modules demonstrates how to code & debug a Dapr based microservices as well as to deploy it to Azure Container Apps.
 It is based on the [Dapr quickstarts](https://docs.dapr.io/getting-started/quickstarts/).

 It contains two projects:

-- `food-dapr-backend` - A .NET Core Web API project that uses State Management to store and retrieve state. in a other demos it will be used to demonstrate features like Secrets, Publish & Subscribe as well as Observability and Distributed tracing.
+- [food-api-dapr](../00-app/food-api-dapr/) - A .NET Core Web API project that uses State Management to store and retrieve state. in a other demos it will be used to demonstrate features like Secrets, Publish & Subscribe as well as Observability and Distributed tracing.
-- `food-dapr-frontend` - A .NET MVC project that consumes the backend.
+- [food-mvc-dapr](../00-app/food-mvc-dapr/) - A .NET MVC project that consumes the backend.

-Configuration of of [Dapr components](https://docs.dapr.io/concepts/components-concept/) is stored in the [./components](components) folder.
+Configuration of of [Dapr components](https://docs.dapr.io/concepts/components-concept/) is stored in the [components](../00-app/components) folder of the apps base directory.
 During development it will use `Redis` as the default state store.
 When deploying it will use Azure Blob Storage.
 We could also use Azure Cosmos DB as a state store just by changing the state store configuration.

-- `statestore.yaml` - Configures the state store to use Azure Blob Storage.
+- `statestore-blob.yaml` - Configures the state store to use Azure Blob Storage.

     ```yaml
     componentType: state.azure.blobstorage